|Student Events & Information

 - Join the National and State Chapters of TWS, AFS or other environmental organizations and attend workshops and/or meetings

-- Volunteer to work for a University graduate student, professor or other local fish or wildlife professional for a day.
+- Volunteer to work for a University graduate student, professor or other local fish or wildlife professional for a day or more.
 Chances are that experience will lead to other opportunities

 - Introduce yourself to professionals in your field of interest during conferences

 - Present your research at professional conferences.
-Posters are a great way to get started
+Posters are a great way to get started.
+No research?
+Approach a professor at your school doing a project you are interested in and ask about opportunities for extra projects.

 - Get one or more mentors to assist you in getting experience and knowledge